yd776/phase-2-codechef/README.md

   ***TASK 1***

-  ERRORS ARE MARKED IN BOLD
+  ERRORS ARE  WRITEN IN  BOLD

   **Question 1:**